|

 dialectically through the fear of loss.
 The dream-come-true vacation situation

-creates new nightmares when confronted with people living realities in
+creates new nightmares when one is confronted with people living realities

 Of course, economic transactions are observed and consumed even by people